5 Big Reasons Why Christians Are Using Donor-Advised Funds

-It used to be that when someone started to think about becoming “philanthropic,” they set up a private foundation, which involved legal costs and filing an annual tax return.
+It used to be that, when someone started to think about becoming “philanthropic,” that person set up a private foundation, which involved legal costs and filing an annual tax return.
 Often the process proved cumbersome.
-Today, the answer has become donor advised funds for the following 5 big reasons:
+Today, the answer has become donor-advised funds for the following 5 big reasons:

-1. It’s simple.
-Donor advised funds are simple to set up and maintain.
-You can open up an account online (www.servantchristian.com).
-You can do all your giving through the fund and get one tax receipt.
+1. They’re simple.
+Donor-advised funds are simple to set up and maintain.
+You can open up an account online (or call 913-310-0279).
+You can do all your giving through the fund and get just one tax receipt.

 3. Favorable tax treatment.
-With a private foundation, you get to deduct only 30% of your income on an annual basis whereas with a donor advised fund it is 50% of income.
-In addition, there are no excise taxes in a donor advised fund unlike the private foundation.
+With a private foundation, you get to deduct only 30% of your income on an annual basis, whereas with a donor advised fund, the allowed deduction is 50% of income.
+In addition, there are no excise taxes in a donor-advised fund, unlike the private foundation.

 5. Community and creativity.
-By becoming part of a Christian donor advised fund organization, Christians find the opportunity to celebrate together.
-See www.celebrateministrykc.com as an example.
+By becoming part of a Christian donor-advised fund organization, Christians find the opportunity to celebrate together.
 They find an opportunity to meet together by way of Generous Giving events.
-See www.generousgiving.org.
+(See www.generousgiving.org.)
 And when Christians gather together, the creative energy of God’s people leads to new and creative ways to give.
-This may include giving to individuals through organizations like Helping Hands, www.hhmin.org, or it may include simply innovative ways to give non cash items through www.idonate.com.
+This may include giving to individuals through organizations like Helping Hands, www.hhmin.org, or it may simply include innovative ways to give noncash items through www.idonate.com.

-Donor advised funds have been increasingly employed by even the ordinary giver because the accounts can be started for relatively nominal amounts.
-It’s part of the growing trend of making giving mainstream.
+Donor-advised funds have been increasingly employed by even the ordinary giver because the accounts can be started for relatively nominal amounts.
+They’re part of the growing trend of making giving mainstream.